Learning the meanings of function words from grounded language using a visual question answering model: Introduction

+We use neural network models that learn from both linguistic and visual representations to study the effect of visual grounding on learning the meaning of function words.
+We can consider the interactions that may emerge from cross-modal statistical word learning, an open question developmentalists are still tackling \cite{saffran2018infant}.
 Specifically, we experiment with neural network models learning language in a visual question answering task, where they must come up with word representations in order to answer questions about visual scenes.
 The task we use is called the CLEVR (Compositional Language and Elementary Visual Reasoning) dataset \cite{johnson2017clevr}.
 It contains visual block-world scenes and corresponding questions like ``Are there more red cubes than metal spheres?".
-Cleverly, this task makes it possible for us to study the effect of visual grounding on learning the meaning of function words, going beyond just the effect of linguistic context.
-As such, we can consider the interactions that may emerge from cross-modal statistical word learning, an open question developmentalists are still tackling \cite{saffran2018infant}.

-In this task, models are never given the meaning of words, or any form of mapping between words and the content of images.
-They must deduce this information during learning.
-Instead, models are given a question and image and expected to generate an answer.
-They are also given the actual answer to verify their prediction.
-However, since no meaningful representation for words is given, they are initially equivalent to random symbols (numbers are used in Figure \ref{fig:task-ex} to illustrate this point).
+Models are never given the meaning of words, or any form of mapping between words and the content of images.
+They must deduce this information during training.
+Learning the meaning of words then becomes an auxiliary objective that can lead models to successfully complete their task: to generate the correct answer given some string and an image (examples from the task are given in Figure \ref{fig:clevr-ex}).

 In order to propose that a neural network learner offers additional proof that some outcome -- the meaning of function words -- is likely learnable in humans, it is insufficient to just show that the models can learn this outcome; we must also weigh in on what might have led the model to learn it in the first place, and acknowledge that the proposed prerequisites for learning the outcome must also be available to human learners \cite{baroni2021proper}.
+Furthermore, we must outline the learning assumptions on which our proof-of-concept depends.